mlshere/Influenza_deaths_time_analysis/README.md

 # Influenza Season Analysis
-*Leveraging Data Analytics for Improved Staffing Decisions*
+*Using Data Analytics for improved staffing decisions*

 ## Table of Contents
 1. Project Overview